shardwick/underwriting-decision/README.md

 Reports highlighting key findings, patterns, and recommendations.
 These can be found in the `reporting/` folder.

-## Policy Drafting

-Based on the insights and risk determination, we've drafted a set of hypothetical underwriting policies to guide lending decisions.
-Refer to [policies/draft_policies.md](policies/draft_policies.md).

 ## Additional Data Sources

 Discussion on potential external data sources to enhance the underwriting decision process is integrated into the project overview.